peteroupc/peteroupc.github.io/colorgen.md

 - K. Kelly (1965) proposed a list of "twenty two colors of maximum contrast"<sup>[(7)](#Note7)</sup>, the first nine of which were intended for readers with normal and defective color vision, and
-- R. Boynton (1989) revealed a list of "eleven colors that are almost never confused", namely, black, white, gray, magenta, pink, red, green, blue, yellow, orange, and brown.
+- B. Berlin and P. Kay, in a work published in 1969, identified eleven basic color terms: black, white, gray, purple, pink, red, green, blue, yellow, orange, and brown.

 In general, the more colors used, the harder it is to distinguish them from each other.
 Any application that needs to distinguish many items (especially more than 22 items, the number of colors in Kelly's list) should use other visual means in addition to color
 (or rather than color) to help users identify them.
 (Note that under the